06 Aug The Benefits of Being in a Community

 Seniors in this position are missing out on a variety of health benefits that could improve their well-being and lengthen their lives.
 One of the most significant findings in recent years is that seniors with a strong support network are less likely to develop memory problems as they age.
 In fact, one study found that those who report feeling extremely lonely are more than twice as likely as those who have a strong social network to develop memory problems.

 The health benefits don’t end here, however.
 Research also shows that being engaged in a community creates feelings of meaning, belonging, and purpose.
-Having a sense of meaning and purpose can, in turn, alleviate the feelings of loneliness and depression that often come with ageing.
+Having a sense of meaning and purpose can, in turn, alleviate the feelings of loneliness and depression that often come with aging.
 Alleviating these feelings is certainly a good thing, but the other health benefits of becoming a part of a community include:

 - Reduced risk of Alzheimer’s disease